 Whole school approaches.
-The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision 1 St Mawes School offers a cross curricular, vibrant curriculum.
-Cross age delivery in both key stages promotes a supportive family atmosphere and highly differentiated delivery.
-Each class has well trained and experienced teaching assistants, who support the delivery of a highly differentiated, broad, and balanced curriculum.
-There is a large and diverse range of extra- curricular activities such as sailing, dance, chess, computing, netball, football, tag rugby, multi-skills, computing, craft, and card making planned for future clubs.
+The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Ĩ St Mawes School offers a cross curricular, vibrant curriculum.
+Cross age delivery in both key stages promote a supportive family atmosphere and highly differentiated delivery.
 The curriculum is adjusted to meet the needs of targeted pupils when deemed necessary.
 This is the responsibility of the class teacher supported by the SEND Co-ordinator.
-Targeted intervention is delivered in very small group, in pairs or individually with well- trained supportive staff.
-IT is utilised to help pupils access the curriculum when necessary.
 As and when needs arise the curriculum can be adapted to pupils' needs in discussion with all parties.
-St Mawes is a small school and committed to offering a bespoke experience.
+St Mawes is a small school and committed to Each class has well trained and experienced teaching assistants, who support the delivery Targeted intervention is delivered in very offering a bespoke experience. of a highly differentiated, broad, and balanced curriculum. small group, in pairs or individually with well-trained supportive staff.
 Pupils may decide to lead a subject or interest especially attractive to them.
 This can often promote enthusiasm and aid motivation.
+There is a large and diverse range of extra- curricular activities such as sailing, arts and crafts and gardening with plans for future clubs.
+Technology is utilised to help pupils access the curriculum when necessary.